mkuthan/example-beam/README.md

 ### Pros

-* Built-in Beam support for the fixed window, well-documented with many examples over the web.
+* Built-in Beam support for the fixed window, well-documented, with many examples.
 * Built-in Beam support for handling late events.
-* Calculator calculates CTR correctly for unordered events, e.g: when click occurred before impression.
+* Calculator calculates CTR correctly for unordered events, e.g: click event before impression event.
-Yep, it's fully reasonable assumption in the distributed systems that click event time is before impression event time.
+Yep, in the distributed systems it's fully reasonable assumption that click event time is before impression event time.

 ### Cons

 * High latency, calculator emits CTR at the end of window with the end of window time.
-CTR could be emitted immediately after click processing with the click event time.
+CTR could be emitted immediately after click event with the click event time.
-* Higher resource utilization.
+* Higher resources utilization.
 The window keeps all advertisement events until the end of the window.
 Resources would be released if calculator emits CTR as soon as possible but not at the end of window.
 * An incomplete CTR for events close to the windows boundaries.
-If the click is very close to the impression but in a different window the CTR will not be calculated correctly (e.g impression at 11:59:00 and click at 12:00:00 for 10 minutes window).
+If the click is very close to the impression but in a different window, the CTR will be incomplete due to unmatched events (e.g impression at 11:59:00 and click at 12:00:00 for 10 minutes window).
-For shorter windows there are more unmatched events, for longer windows the latency increases.
+For shorter window duration there are more unmatched events, for longer window duration the latency increases.

 ## Group in sliding window

-The solutions for unmatched clicks and impression close to the windows boundaries with built-in sliding window.
+The built-in solution for unmatched clicks and impressions close to the windows boundaries.
-At first, looks like a "problem solved" but sliding window generate duplicates by its nature, and it is appropriate only for the moving average metrics (moving CTRs are totally fine in most cases).
+At first, looks like a "problem solved" but sliding window generates duplicates by its nature, and it is appropriate only for the moving average metrics (moving CTRs are totally fine in most cases).

 ### Domain